ramit21/golang-poc/README.md

 Function with a receiver is like a 'method', a function that belongs to an 'instance'.

 See eg. of deck.go on how to define custom types with their reference functions.

+### Type conversions
+Go supports type conversions with valid data types.
+See deck.go for example.
+We need to convert a custom type deck into a byte array for the method that saves data to file.
+So basically we need to do conversions like this: deck -> []string -> string -> []byte.
+In deck.go file, we do some of the conversions in toString function, and rest in saveToFile function.